Secondo: Italians in Switzerland

-The Italian population in Switzerland has been making up the biggest part of the country's group of foreign citizens that has migrated to the country seeking work and better income.
+The Italian population in Switzerland has been making up the biggest part of the country's group of foreign citizens that migrated to the country seeking work and better income.
 The number of Italians living in Switzerland has declined from 550,000 people in the year 1960 to 275,000 people 2013.
 The Italian community has coined the culture of Switzerland substantially and has become a big part of the country's economy and society.

 Germany has been offering a special course for Secondos at the University of Regensburg since 2009.
 The goal of this course is to have the attendants reconnect with their country of origin, its culture and language.

 Immigration history and composition

 The Swiss foreign population used to be very homogeneous, especially in the 1970s.
-It consisted mostly of people form southern European countries with 75% from neighbouring countries.
+It consisted mostly of people from southern European countries with 75% from neighbouring countries.
 Swiss companies were lacking employees and started to recruit people from countries surrounding Switzerland.
 These people were called guest workers.
 The idea of this sort of employment was that guest workers were supposed to return to their country of origin after a certain period of time.

 Today, the composition is very different.
 People from the Balkan countries, Portugal, Spain, Turkey and especially the former countries of Yugoslavia are making up big parts of the Swiss population.
 Additionally, about 23% of foreigners were born in Switzerland and are therefore by definition Secondos/Secondas.